vaishwarya96/maple-ude/README.md

 ## Training

+Python 3.10 was used for the training.
 The necessary python libraries and their versions to run the code are specified in `requirements.txt`.
 The hyperparameters and arguments needed for training the network are available in `config.py`.
 Depending on the dataset used, please make sure to change the respective hyperparameters.
 To launch the training, run
 ```